exoks/FractaVerse/README.md

-### **Fract-ol** ###
+### **FractaVerse** ###
-`Fract-ol` is an advanced C-based fractal visualization project that brings mathematical beauty to life using the 42MLX graphics library.
+`FractaVerse` is an advanced C-based fractal visualization project that brings mathematical beauty to life using the 42MLX graphics library.
 It makes exploring mathematical graphics both fun and interactive.

 - Built on my **`libft`** and **`ft_printf`** projects for optimized formatted output
 - Includes **two usage menus**: